Daddy's Home (film): Production

-Casting
+Development and casting

+In May 2013, Vince Vaughn was revealed to have been cast in Paramount Pictures' Daddy's Home alongside Will Ferrell, who was also producing with Adam McKay for Gary Sanchez Productions, and Joe Drake and Nathan Kahane of Good Universe.
+Etan Cohen would direct from a script by himself, McKay, Brian Burns, and Chris Henchy.

-On November 5, 2014, it was confirmed that Will Ferrell and Mark Wahlberg would play the lead roles in the film.
-On November 12, Linda Cardellini joined the cast of the film, to play Ferrell's character's wife.
-On November 18, Hannibal Buress joined the film to play a sarcastic handyman.
-On January 28, 2015, Paul Scheer was added to the cast of the film, playing The Whip, a crazy DJ.
+In June 2014, Mark Wahlberg was approached to replace Vaughn, and Sean Anders took over directing duties while rewriting the script with John Morris.
+In November the same year, the film was officially moving forward, with Red Granite Pictures replacing Good Universe as a co-financer.
+That same month, Linda Cardellini and Hannibal Buress joined the cast of the film, to play Ferrell's character's wife and a sarcastic handyman, respectively.
+In January 2015, Paul Scheer was added to the cast of the film, playing The Whip, a crazy DJ.

 Filming

 Principal photography began on November 17, 2014, in New Orleans, Louisiana.
 On November 24 and 25, filming took place at Edward Hynes Charter School.
 On January 12, 2015, actors were spotted filming in the Lakeview area.
 On January 21, 2015, a scene was shot during a New Orleans Pelicans and Los Angeles Lakers game where Ferrell smashed a cheerleader (played by stuntwoman/wrestler Taryn Terrell) in the face with a basketball.
 Tony Hawk was the stunt double for Ferrell in a skateboarding scene, who got hurt on the set.
 Filming was scheduled to wrap on February 3, 2015, but lasted through February 6.